slashpotato/potatoMusic/README.md

 Run `make install` afrer building to install. `make uninstall` to uninstall
 ## license
 This software is dual-licensed under the GPL-3.0 and the BSD-3-Clause licenses, and also available under the CC-BY-NC-SA-4.0 license for third parties.
+You can choose between one of them if you use this work.

 `SPDX-License-Identifier: GPL-3.0 OR BSD-3-Clause OR CC-BY-NC-SA-4.0`